Sunday, December 16, 2012

 Don't lie to me and tell me that evil lies only in the hearts of man.
 Evil lives in the killing machines that man has built.
 Just as a piece of art can be beautiful, just as written words can show us truth, the design of a machine can be evil.

 Don't believe their pithy messaging.
 Don't let the arms merchants and gun makers convince you that their products are benign.
 They are not, they are evil by design, evil in their intent and evil in their use.
-They are killing machines and their primary purpose is to violate the 1st Commandment as quickly and efficiently as possible.
+They are killing machines and their primary purpose is to violate the "Thou shall not kill" Commandment as quickly and efficiently as possible.

 Isn't that the definition of evil?